 Keeping busy during retirement only takes a little adjusting and imagination.
 If you do not wish to travel or start a business or volunteer, consider moving to an active adult community.
 Retirement communities ensure you a busy and active life where you will never feel bored.

 Find out about 55+ communities by visiting ActiveAdultLiving.com®.
-This website provides you details on more than 6,200 communities across the US, Canada and Mexico.
+This website provides you with details on more than 6,200 communities across the US, Canada and Mexico.

 Join the AAL Newsletter